-- "(i) that is or is designed to be used as a means of payment or settlement; - "(ii) the issuer of which- - "(I) is obligated to convert, redeem, or repurchase for a fixed amount of monetary value; or - "(II) represents will maintain or creates the reasonable expectation that it will maintain a stable value relative to the value of a fixed amount of monetary value; and - "(iii) that the issuer of which is subject to regulation by a Federal or State regulator with authority over entities that issue payment stablecoins; and - "(Biv) that is not- - "(i) a national currency; or - "(HIII) a security issued by an investment company registered under section 8(a) of the Investment Company Act of 1940 (15 U.S.C.
-80a-8(a)). - "(B) Monetary value defined.-For purposes of subparagraph (A), the term 'monetary value' means a national currency, deposit (as defined under section 3 of the Federal Deposit Insurance Act), or an equivalent instrument that is denominated in a national currency. - "(33) RELATED PERSON.-With respect to a digital asset issuer, the term 'related person' means- - "(A) a founder, promoter, employee, consultant, advisor, or person serving in a similar capacity; - "(B) any person that is or was in the previous 6-month period an executive officer, director, trustee, general partner, advisory board member, or person serving in a similar capacity; - "(C) any equity holder or other security holder; or - "(D) any other person that received a unit of digital asset from such digital asset issuer through- - "(i) an exempt offering, other than an offering made in reliance on section 4(a)(8); or - "(ii) a distribution that is not an end user distribution described under section 42(d)(1) of the Securities Exchange Act of 1934. - "(34) RESTRICTED DIGITAL ASSET.- - "(A) IN GENERAL.-The term 'restricted digital asset' means- - "(i) any unit of a digital asset held by a person, other than the digital asset issuer, a related person, or an affiliated person, prior to the first date on which each blockchain system to which thea digital asset relates is a functional network system and certified to be a decentralized network system under section 44 of the Securities Exchange Act of 1934, any unit of the digital asset held by a person, other than the digital asset issuer, a related person, or an affiliated person, that was-

-- "(I) issued to such person through a distribution, other than an end user distribution described under section 42(d)(1) of the Securities Exchange Act of 1934; or - "(II) acquired by such person in a transaction that was not executed on a digital commodity exchange; - "(ii) any digital asset held by a related person or an affiliated person during any period when any blockchain system to which thea digital asset relates is not a functional networksystem or not certified to be a decentralized networksystem under section 44 of the Securities Exchange Act of 1934; or 1934, any digital asset held by a related person or an affiliated person; and - "(iii) any unit of a digital asset held by the digital asset issuer. - "(B) Exclusion.-The term 'restricted digital asset' does not include a permitted payment stablecoin. - "(35) SECURITIES LAWS.-The term 'securities laws' has the meaning given that term under section 3(a) of the Securities Exchange Act of 1934 (15 U.S.C.
-78c(a)). - "(36) Source code.-With respect to a blockchain system, the term 'source code' means a listing of commands to be compiled or assembled into an executable computer program."
+- "(i) that is or is designed to be used as a means of payment or settlement; - "(ii) the issuer of which- - "(I) is obligated to convert, redeem, or repurchase for a fixed amount of monetary value; $\frac{\text{and } or}{\text{or}}$ - "(II) represents will maintain or creates the reasonable expectation that it will maintain a stable value relative to the value of a fixed amount of monetary value; and - "(iii) that the issuer of which is subject to regulation by a Federal or State regulator with authority over entities that issue payment stablecoins; and - "($\frac{\mathbf{B} \cdot iv}{iv}$) that is not- - "(+1) a national currency; or - "(ii-II) a security issued by an investment company registered under section 8(a) of the Investment Company Act of 1940 (15 U.S.C.
+80a-8(a)). - "(B) Monetary value defined.- For purposes of subparagraph (A), the term 'monetary value' means a national currency, deposit (as defined under section 3 of the Federal Deposit Insurance Act), or an equivalent instrument that is denominated in a national currency. - "(33) Related Person.- With respect to a digital asset issuer, the term 'related person' means- - "(A) a founder, promoter, employee, consultant, advisor, or person serving in a similar capacity; - "(B) any person that is or was in the previous 6-month period an executive officer, director, trustee, general partner, advisory board member, or person serving in a similar capacity; - "(C) any equity holder or other security holder of a digital asset issuer; or - "(D) any other person that received a unit of digital asset from such digital asset issuer through- - "(i) an exempt offering, other than an offering made in reliance on section 4(a)(8); or - "(ii) a distribution that is not an end user distribution described under section 42(d)(1) of the Securities Exchange Act of 1934. - "(34) RESTRICTED DIGITAL ASSET.- - "(A) IN GENERAL.- The term 'restricted digital asset' means- - "(i) any unit of a digital asset held by a person, other than a digital asset issuer, a related person, or an affiliated person, prior to the first date on which each blockchain system to which the a digital asset relates is a functional network system and certified to be a decentralized network system under section 44 of the Securities Exchange Act of 1934, any unit of the digital asset held by a person, other than the digital asset issuer, a related person, or an affiliated person, that was- - "(I) issued to such person through a distribution, other than an end user distribution described under section 42(d)(1) of the Securities Exchange Act of 1934; or - "(II) acquired by such person in a transaction that was not executed on a digital commodity exchange; - "(ii) any digital asset held by a related person or an affiliated person during any period when any blockchain system to which the a digital asset relates is not a functional network system or not certified to be a decentralized network system under section 44 of the Securities Exchange Act of 1934; or 1934, any digital asset held by a related person or an affiliated person; and - "(iii) any unit of a digital asset held by the digital asset issuer. - "(B) Exclusion.- The term ' restricted digital asset ' does not include a permitted payment stablecoin.